LoopKit/looptips/docs/index.md

 Think of these two resources as complementary guides:

 - **LoopDocs**: Building, installing, and technical troubleshooting
-- **LoopTips**: Understanding Loop's algorithm, optimizing settings, and improving blood glucose (BG) outcomes
+- **LoopTips**: Understanding Loop's algorithm, optimizing settings, and improving glucose outcomes

 Some pages that originated in LoopTips are now included in LoopDocs.
 Don't be surprised when you find links between the sites.
 The color bar is deliberately a different shade to help you know where you are.